Ján Števuliak (b. 1999, Slovakia) is a composer, organist and multidisciplinary artist,

 CV

-During studies in London, Ján has received lessons from Gwyn Pritchard, Soosan Lolavar and Paul Newland.
+During studies in London, Ján received lessons from Gwyn Pritchard, Soosan Lolavar and Paul Newland.
 They composed works ranging from solo or chamber works to orchestral works, in which they would explore various techniques and practices.
 Often, works fuse acoustic and electronic elements.
-Trinity Laban has been an inspiring environment, offering ventures towards contemporary dance, stage works and possibilities for combining music with different art forms, and this is reflected in Ján’s output.
+Trinity Laban was an inspiring environment, offering ventures towards contemporary dance, stage works and possibilities for combining music with different art forms, and this is reflected in Ján’s output.
 In 2021-22, in collaboration with choreographer Sunniva Moen Rørvik, they presented a baroque-inspired dance suite Suita Utopica.

 Relocating to Helsinki, Ján studied towards a master’s degree at the Sibelius Academy with Lauri Kilpiö and Matthew Whittall.
 Moreover, they had the honour to workshop with Liza Lim, Martin Matalon or Cecilia McDowall.
 Ján has written works for the Helsinki Philharmonic Orchestra and the Avanti! orchestra, in which, among others, they ventured into microtonality.